GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 # Super Gluu
 ## Overview
-[Super Gluu](https://super.gluu.org) is a two-factor authentication (2FA) mobile app built to work with the Gluu Server.
-Super Gluu leverages mobile push notifications for ease-of-use, and FIDO authentication for security.
+[Super Gluu](https://super.gluu.org) is a push-notification two-factor authentication (2FA) mobile app built to work with the Gluu Server.

 ### FIDO Security
-Super Gluu uses public/private key encryption as specified in the [FIDO U2F authentication standard](https://fidoalliance.org/specifications/overview/).
-Super Gluu enrolls its public key against the Gluu Server's U2F endpoints, and when authentication happens, there is a challenge response to ensure that the device has the corresponding private key.
+Super Gluu uses public-key encryption as specified in the [FIDO U2F authentication standard](https://fidoalliance.org/specifications/overview/).
+Upon device enrollment, Super Gluu registers its public key against the Gluu Server's FIDO U2F endpoint.
+When authentication happens, there is a challenge response to ensure that the device has the corresponding private key.

 ### User and Developer Guides
 User and Developer Guides can be found on the [Super Gluu docs site](https://gluu.org/docs/supergluu).